This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SummerCarCare #CollectiveBias

 Car maintenance isn’t the most glamorous job, but hubby and I decided a long time ago, when money was really tight, we needed to do as much maintenance on our home and car as we could before we called someone to repair the problem.
 Doing our own maintenance has saved us hundreds if not, thousands of dollars!
 And anyone can learn how to do #SummerCarCare.

 The best line of defense for a car is the 2 F’s.
-Fluids and Filter.
+Fluids and Filters.

-One of the easiest maintenance jobs to do on your car is change the air filter.
+One of the easiest maintenance jobs to do for your car is to change the air filter.
 A clean air filter keeps dust and dirt from circulating in your car’s engine and improve your engine’s performance.
-Just like in your homes HVAC filter, your car filter needs to be changed on a regular basis tooSummertimeme is not the time for your car to break down.
+Just like in your home HVAC filter, your car filter needs to be changed on a regular basis tooSummertimeme is not the time for your car to break down.

 Our filter of choice is FRAM for our car.
 Hubby has been using them for years now on our 15-year-old car.
-FRAM recommends to change your filter every 12,000 miles, but Honda recommends every 15,000.
-Follow recommended change intervals as noted in your vehicle owner’s manual.
+FRAM recommends changing your filter every 12,000 miles, but Honda recommends every 15,000.
+Follow the recommended change intervals as noted in your vehicle owner’s manual.

 Another great thing is all we have to do is head to our local Walmart and all the FRAM filters are located in one convenient area in the auto care area.
 Not sure what part to buy?
 Just look in their parts book for your cars make and model and your part number will be listed.